 Overview: What Does It Cost to Live in Abu Dhabi?

-Before diving into the details, let’s get a quick snapshot of what life in Abu Dhabi costs the average person or family:
+Before diving into the details, letโs get a quick snapshot of what cost of living in Abu Dhabi is for an average person or family:

 A typical family of four requires approximately AED 12,182 monthly for basic expenses, excluding accommodation costs.